 And let’s face it, none of us like having to pay extra for stuff.
 But on the flip side, how long will it take you to save that 20% deposit?
 And do you really want to continue living in a share house/old rental/your parents’ spare room for that long?

 According to data from the Reserve Bank of Australia, around 25% of home loans have Lenders Mortgage Insurance.
-Despite this, over half of all surveyed millennials have never heard of it, and close to 70% of Aussie households think they’re covered by it (which is clearly not the case…).
+Despite this, almost half of all surveyed Australian millennials in a separate study (42.1%) do not understand it, and 8.2% of respondents thought the LMI premium protects the borrower (which is clearly not the case…).

 So, what exactly is Lenders Mortgage Insurance?
 Is it something to be feared and avoided at all costs?
 Or could it help you buy your first home a lot sooner?

 Understanding Lenders Mortgage Insurance

 What is LMI?

 Often referred to by the acronym LMI, Lenders Mortgage Insurance is an Australian insurance policy that is paid for by the borrower.
 It’s designed to provide the lender with additional security in case the borrower ceases being able to service their repayments.
 Yes, you read that right: It protects the lender, not the borrower (something which comes as a shock to many, who may be confusing LMI with ‘mortgage protection insurance Australia’).